cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

 Note that character string literals in SQL are enclosed with single quotes - not double quotes.
 Double quotes are used in SQL for a different purpose, which we'll see in `Chapter 4`_.

 Queries can return zero, one, or many rows.
-If no rows match the **WHERE** condition, no rows are returned:
+If no rows match the **WHERE** condition, no rows are returned (try pasting this in one of the interactive tools above):

 ::